NVIDIAGameWorks/kaolin/docs/notes/pbr_shader.rst

 ======================

 See :ref:`Differentiable Rendering <diff_render>` for background on different backends.
 As noted above, the :any:`easy_render.render_mesh <kaolin.render.easy_render.render_mesh>` supports two back ends.
 We recommend using `nvdiffrast <https://github.com/NVlabs/nvdiffrast>`_.
-If this library is installed, a default OpenGL based context will be created and reused on the provided GPU device.
-It is also possible to pass in the desirable context, or to configure the behavior of devault context constructions through methods like :any:`nvdiffrast_use_cuda() <kaolin.render.mesh.nvdiffrast_context.nvdiffrast_use_cuda>`.
-See :py:mod:`kaolin.render.mesh.nvdiffrast_context`.
+If this library is installed, a default CUDA based context will be created and reused on the provided GPU device.
 Note that not all nvdiffrast capabilities (like anti-aliasing) are currently available through the high-level function.